Train travel during COVID-19

 - We are operating a full schedule, and using all available carriages, on all routes.

-- Within this, 50% of on-board capacity, sitting and standing, is available for use, in line with Government regulations.
+- Within this, under level 5, 25% of on-board capacity, sitting and standing, is available for use, in line with Government regulations.
+Under level 3, and for Christmas period arrangements, 50% of on-board capacity is available for use.

 - We are thoroughly and regularly cleaning trains, and customer touch points on trains and in stations.